Special Assistance Details

 FlySafair does provide oxygen but this is for emergencies only.

 Passengers making use of oxygen generators/concentrators must obtain prior written approval from FlySafair.
 Arrangements should be concluded no later than 48 hours prior to departure.
-This approval letter along with the FlySafair Special needs form should accompany the passenger on arrival at the FlySafair check-in counters.
+The approval letter along with the FlySafair Special Needs Form should accompany the passenger on arrival at the FlySafair check-in counters.

 We are unable to accommodate any devices requiring external electrical power on board the aircraft.